5 Motivational Books Like The Four Agreements

 4. The Five Levels of Attachment

-The author touches on some deep issues in our society, particularly what we’re going on.
+The author touches on some deep societal issues, particularly what we’re going on.
 It is a must for everyone involved in the attachment of the political system.
-A lot of it has to do with attachment to misinformation, the voice of knowledge, fear, and outcome.
+Much of it concerns attachment to misinformation, the voice of knowledge, fear, and outcome.

 This book can help everyone going through those fear stages and latching on to all that evil within these powers.
 The five levels of attachment describe the world as a soccer game, which is your level of attachment as The Four Agreements.

 What is your level of attachment?
 This is nothing to do with soccer.
 It can be applied to everything.
-If you want to do a deeper dive into why you’re feeling anxious and why you can’t sleep at night with all of these attachments, I highly recommend this book.
+If you want to dive deeper into why you’re feeling anxious and can’t sleep at night with all of these attachments, I highly recommend this book.
 This will guide you through a new perspective of the world’s attachment level you can have.

 Author: don Miguel Ruiz Jr.